Fuse8/Serilog.Sinks.SlackMessage/README.md

         .CreateLogger();
 ```

-Also you can configure the sink in appsettings.json.
+You can also configure the sink in appsettings.json.

 ```json
 {